Abdur Rauf (officer)

 Abdur Rauf (11 November 1933 – 27 February 2015) was a commander of the Bangladesh Navy, and a politician.
 He served as a member of the presidium of the People's Forum.
-He was one of the accused in the Agartala conspiracy case filed in 1986.
+He was one of the accused in the Agartala conspiracy case filed in 1968.
 In 2011, the Bangla Academy awarded him an honorary fellowship.
 For his special contribution in the war of liberation, the government of Bangladesh posthumously awarded him the Independence Day Award in 2020.

-Early life
+Early life and education

 Rauf was born on 11 November 1933 in Bhairab.
 His father, Abdul Latif, was chairman of the local municipality.
-He was the Sports Secretary of Dhaka College Students 'Parliament in 1951–52, General Secretary of Comilla Victoria College Students' Parliament in 1953-54 and General Secretary of Fazlul Haque Hall of University of Dhaka in 1955–56.
+He passed his matriculation from Bhairab K. B. Pilot Model High School in 1951.
+He passed his intermediate from Dhaka College in 1953.
+He obtained his bachelor's degree from Dhaka College in 1955.
+He obtained his master's degree from University of Dhaka.
+In 1961 he obtained his Bachelor of Education (B.Ed) degree from Government Teachers' Training College, Dhaka.
+He was the sports secretary of Dhaka College Students' Parliament in 1951–52, general secretary of Comilla Victoria College Students' Parliament in 1953-54 and general secretary of Fazlul Haque Hall of University of Dhaka in 1955–56.